NeuroTechX/ntx_slack_archive/devices.md

  >less sensors, so depends what you are looking at and what you expect to capture.
 If sensors are well located given what you search, that might be a very good be

+8/9/2017 8:16 PM

+ **timopheym** :

+ >alexandre.barachant looks cool, what rate?
+Is it open design?